-The Notes may be suitable for you if, among other considerations:
+The Notes may be appropriate for you if, among other considerations:

-- You fully understand the risks inherent in an investment in the Notes, including the risk of loss of your entire initial investment. - You can tolerate a loss of all or a substantial portion of your investment and are willing to make an investment that may have the same downside market risk as an investment in the applicable Underlying. - You believe the closing price of the applicable Underlying will be greater than or equal to the Coupon Barrier on most or all of the Coupon Observation Dates (including the Final Valuation Date). - You are willing to make an investment whose return is limited to the applicable Contingent Coupon payments, regardless of any potential appreciation of the applicable Underlying, which could be significant. - You can tolerate fluctuations in the price of the Notes prior to maturity that may be similar to or exceed the downside fluctuations of the applicable Underlying. - You are willing to invest in Notes for which there may be little or no secondary market, and you accept that the secondary market will depend in large part on the price, if any, at which RBC Capital Markets, LLC, which we refer to as "RBCCM," is willing to purchase the Notes. - You are willing to invest in the applicable Notes based on the applicable Downside Threshold and Coupon Barrier set forth on the cover page of this pricing supplement. - You do not seek guaranteed current income from this investment and are willing to forgo dividends paid on the applicable Underlying. - You are willing to invest in securities that may be called early and you are otherwise willing to hold such securities to maturity. - You are willing to assume our credit risk for all payments under the Notes, and understand that if we default on our obligations, you may not receive any amounts due to you, including any repayment of principal.
+- You fully understand the risks inherent in an investment in the Notes, including the risk of loss of your entire initial investment. - You can tolerate the loss of a significant portion or all of the principal amount of the Notes and are willing to make an investment that may have the full downside market risk of the Underlying. - You believe that the closing value of the Underlying will be greater than or equal to the Coupon Barrier on most or all of the Coupon Observation Dates and greater than or equal to the Downside Threshold on the Final Valuation Date. - You are willing to make an investment whose return is limited to any Contingent Coupon payments paid on the Notes, regardless of any potential appreciation of the Underlying, which could be significant. - You are willing to invest in the Notes based on the Contingent Coupon Rate set forth on the cover page of this pricing supplement. - You do not seek guaranteed current income from your investment and are willing to forgo the dividends paid on the Underlying. - You can tolerate fluctuations in the price of the Notes prior to maturity that may be similar to or exceed the downside fluctuations in the value of the Underlying. - You fully understand and accept the risks associated with the Underlying. - You are willing to invest in Notes that may be called early and you are otherwise willing to hold the Notes to maturity and accept that there may be little or no secondary market for the Notes. - You are willing to assume our credit risk for all payments under the Notes, and understand that if we default on our obligations, you may not receive any amounts due to you, including any repayment of principal.

-The Notes may not be suitable for you if, among other considerations:
+The Notes may not be appropriate for you if, among other considerations:

-- You do not fully understand the risks inherent in an investment in the Notes, including the risk of loss of your entire initial investment. - You cannot tolerate a loss on your investment and require an investment designed to provide a full return of principal at maturity. - You are not willing to make an investment that may have the same downside market risk as an investment in the applicable Underlying. - You believe that the price of the applicable Underlying will decline during the term of the Notes and is likely to close below the Coupon Barrier on most or all of the Coupon Observation Dates and below the Downside Threshold on the Final Valuation Date. - You seek an investment that participates in the full appreciation in the price of the applicable Underlying or that has unlimited return potential. - You cannot tolerate fluctuations in the price of the Notes prior to maturity that may be similar to or exceed the downside fluctuations of the applicable Underlying. - You are not willing to invest in the applicable Notes based on the applicable Downside Threshold and Coupon Barrier set forth on the cover page of this pricing supplement. - You seek guaranteed current income from this investment or prefer to receive the dividends paid on the applicable Underlying. - You are unable or unwilling to hold securities that may be called early, or you are otherwise unable or unwilling to hold such securities to maturity, or you seek an investment for which there will be an active secondary market for the Notes. - You are not willing to assume our credit risk for all payments under the Notes, including any repayment of principal.
+- You do not fully understand the risks inherent in an investment in the Notes, including the risk of loss of your entire initial investment. - You cannot tolerate the loss of a significant portion or all of the principal amount of the Notes, and you are not willing to make an investment that may have the full downside market risk of the Underlying. - You believe that the value of the Underlying will decline during the term of the Notes and is likely to close below the Coupon Barrier on most or all of the Coupon Observation Dates and below the Downside Threshold on the Final Valuation Date. - You seek an investment that participates in the full appreciation in the value of the Underlying or that has unlimited return potential. - You are unwilling to invest in the Notes based on the Contingent Coupon Rate set forth on the cover page of this pricing supplement. - You seek guaranteed current income from your investment or prefer to receive the dividends paid on the Underlying. - You cannot tolerate fluctuations in the price of the Notes prior to maturity that may be similar to or exceed the downside fluctuations in the value of the Underlying. - You do not fully understand or accept the risks associated with the Underlying. - You are unable or unwilling to hold Notes that may be called early, or you are otherwise unable or unwilling to hold the Notes to maturity, or you seek an investment for which there will be an active secondary market. - You are not willing to assume our credit risk for all payments under the Notes, including any repayment of principal.